Province of Parma

-The province is bordered by the Province of Reggio Emilia to the east, the Piacenza to the west, Lombardy's provinces of Cremona and Mantova to the north and by Liguria's provinces of La Spezia and Genoa and Tuscany's Province of Massa and Carrara to the south.
+The province is bordered by the province of Reggio Emilia to the east, the Piacenza to the west, Lombardy's provinces of Cremona and Mantua to the north and by Liguria's provinces of La Spezia and Genoa and Tuscany's Province of Massa-Carrara to the south.

 History

 In 1861, Italian provinces were established on the French republican model.

-Italian Fascism saw the end of elections in the Province of Parma in the 1920s until the end of the Second World War.
+Italian Fascism saw the end of elections in the province of Parma in the 1920s until the end of the Second World War.

 Geography

 The province is divided into three zones from north to south: the pianura (plains), the collina (hills) and the montagna (mountains).
 The Po river acts as a boundary with the nearby province of Cremona in the plains.
 The main centres of the collina and montagna are situated along the course of the main rivers, which descend from the Parmesan Apennine Mountains.
 Roughly, each zone comprises one third of the total area.